mv-2112/canonical-openstack-docs/how-to/features/ubuntu-pro.rst

 Usage
 -----

-To check the Ubuntu Pro status on any node in the MicroStack deployment login to the node and use the ``pro`` command to validate the subscription attachment and enabled services:
+To check the Ubuntu Pro status on any node in the Canonical OpenStack deployment login to the node and use the ``pro`` command to validate the subscription attachment and enabled services:

 ::